mantofer02/PSBootcamp/Notes/Basics.md

 $x = 1 - 2 | get-member
 `
 Doing this, it lets rules out the properties and methods of objects.

+You can rewrite a variable data type

+`
+$x = "Hello"

+$x.length

+`

+The functions of each type can be known by using get-member

+Single quotes is literal, while take $x as a literal.